kit-barnes/smartLEDdimmer/README.md

 Local Operation
 ---------------
 Tap the pushbutton switch to toggle the LED strip on and off.
-Press and hold the pushbutton to continuously cycle the strip up and down through all brightness levels.
+Press and hold the pushbutton to continuously cycle the strip brightness up and down in distinct steps.
-Alternate presses reverse the cycle direction - If you release the switch while the strip is brightening, the next press will start dimming it.
+Alternate presses reverse the cycle direction - If you release the switch while the strip is brightening, the next long press will start dimming it.

 The two switches on the Adafruit Huzzah are not used except for initial firmware load.